Antoine Barnave: Publications

-Barnave's (posthumously published) Introduction à la rèvolution française anticipates in its sociology the work of Auguste Comte; while at the same time pointing the way to the marxist concept of the mode of production.
+Barnave's (posthumously published) Introduction à la rèvolution française anticipates in its sociology the work of Auguste Comte; and the Marxist concept of the mode of production.

-Barnave's argument, that “just as landed property is the basis of aristocracy and federalism, commercial property is the principle of democracy and unity”, explicitly tied political relations to underlying differences in economic structures.
+Barnave's belief that "just as landed property is the basis of aristocracy and federalism, commercial property is the principle of democracy and unity", explicitly tied political relations to underlying differences in economic structures.